 A water softener is designed to remove the hardness (a combination of Calcium & Magnesium salts) from the water by a process known as ion exchange.
 Hard water is water that contains high concentrations of dissolved minerals like magnesium and calcium (between 120-180 PPM).
 Anything below this limit is mildly hard, and over this is very hard.

 The media, called resin, in the water softener, is charged with sodium ions from the brine (sodium chloride) contained in the brine tank, during the regeneration process.
 The calcium and magnesium which come in contact with the resin beads are exchanged for sodium on the resin.
-Thus converting hard water into soft water
+Thus, converting hard water into soft water.

-A water softener softens water by replacing these minerals with less destructive minerals (sodium).
+A hard water softener system softens water by replacing these minerals with less destructive minerals (sodium).
 Hardness in the water causes the scale to form inside pipes, water heaters or boilers.
 This scale shortens the life of these products.
 Read the complete guide to know how hard water affects your everyday life.

-RO purifiers filter out or separate 90% of dissolved pollutants through its semi-permeable membrane.
-Chemically unsafe water adversely affects the taste of water beside causing serious gastrointestinal problems.
+RO purifiers filter out or separate 90% of dissolved pollutants through their semi-permeable membrane.
+Chemically unsafe water adversely affects the taste of water causing serious gastrointestinal problems.
 Borewell (groundwater)/tanker water most often contains high levels of Calcium, magnesium, sodium, iron, manganese, bicarbonate, chloride, sulfate, nitrate & carbonate.
 This is referred to as TDS (total dissolved solids) in water.
 As per the IS norms, TDS over 500 ppm is not recommended for drinking.

-Alfaa UV offers VillaPure – whole house pure water systems as a solution which uses a Dual Media Filter (DMF), a softener, and a UV system at the point of entry, together with RO (Reverse Osmosis) at the point of use to provide treated water which is soft & microbiologically safe in every tap across the house.
+Alfaa UV offers VillaPure – whole house pure water systems as a solution that uses a Dual Media Filter (DMF), a softener, and a UV system at the point of entry, together with RO (Reverse Osmosis) at the point of use to provide treated water which is soft & microbiologically safe in every tap across the house.

 VillaPure – Whole House Pure Water System is designed to tackle the hard water problems which contain a significant amount of turbidity, dissolved minerals, and other chemical & microbiological contaminants leading to issues while bathing & washing, staining of laundry & corrosion of pipes and equipment, plus huge electricity bills.